ESIPFed/science-on-schema.org/guides/Dataset.md

 ### Distributions

+The [schema:distribution](https://schema.org/distribution) property should provide information on getting a representation of the described dataset directly using the [schema:DataDownload](https://schema.org/DataDownload) type.
+The schema:DataDownload/[schema:contentURL](https://schema.org/contentURL) property should provide a URL that will directly get a representation of the described dataset as a file serialized using the format specified by schema:DataDownload/[schema:encodingFormat](https://schema.org/encodingFormat).
+The .../schema:DataDownload/schema:encodingFormat should be an array of media types that includes a base media type (e.g. application/xml, text/csv), as well as more specific format identifiers (e.g. an xml namespace URI, or JSON schema URI).

-Where the [schema:url](https://schema.org/url) property of the Dataset should point to a landing page, the way to describe how to download the data in a specific format is through the [schema:distribution](https://schema.org/distribution) property.
-The "distribution" property describes where to get the data and in what format by using the [schema:DataDownload](https://schema.org/DataDownload) type.
-If your dataset is not accessible through a direct download URL, but rather through a service URL that may need input parameters jump to the next section [Accessing Data through a Service Endpoint](#dataset-service-endpoint).
+Note that this is in contrast to the schema:Dataset/[schema:url](https://schema.org/url) property of the Dataset that links to a user-readable page describing the dataset in detail.

+If your dataset is not accessible through a direct download URL use only the schema:Dataset/[schema:url](https://schema.org/url) property.
+If the dataset is accessible through a WebAPI that enables operations like filtering or subsetting the data data will be downloaded and might need input parameters, jump to the next section [Accessing Data through a Service Endpoint](#dataset-service-endpoint).

 ![Distributions](/assets/diagrams/dataset/dataset_distribution.svg "Dataset - Distributions")